 The haulage industry bears the brunt of difficulties anywhere in the economy.
-It can face real problems when customers take longer to pay and in some cases failing to pay at all.
+It can face real problems when customers take longer to pay, and in some cases failing to pay at all.

 With it you can release cash tied up in invoices rather than wait for 90 days for payment to come in.
 Rather than having to wait to be paid, it lets you take up to 90% of each due payment immediately.
-The remainder will be paid to you, minus fees, once the customer settles the outstanding balance.
+The remainder will be paid to you, minus any fees, once the customer settles the outstanding balance.